susanBuck/notes/07_WordPress/01_Background.md

 ## View Source
-To tell if a site is running WP, use *View Source* and look for any instances of `wp` or `wordpress`.
+To tell if a site is running WP, use *View Source* and look for any instances of `wp/` or `wordpress/`.